 These character-building tools - along with perseverance, the desire to play fairly and grace in winning and losing - further the school’s goal of fostering individual growth and physical activity, which lead to mental and physical health.
 The Braves compete in the Trinity League, recognized as the most competitive league in California.

-To date we currently have earned 11 CIF team championships, two So Cal Regional championships, seven State championships and one National title.
-We also have 313 All-CIF, 42 All-State and 24 All-American Student-Athletes.
-We offer 12 CIF-sponsored sports with 38 separate teams.
-80% of our student population participates in one or more of our sports, and six of our 12 CIF-sponsored sports are "non-cut," giving all student-athletes an opportunity to participate.
+We currently have earned 119 league championships, 14 CIF team championships, 2 So Cal Regional championships, 8 State championships and 1 National title.
+We also have 425 All-CIF (22 CIF Players of the Year), 58 All-State (13 state champions, 4 State players of the Year) and 32 All-American Student-Athletes (9 Individual National Champions, 2 National players of the Year).
+We offer 13 CIF-sponsored sports comprising of 39 separate teams..
+In addition, we have 2 club sports.
+80% of our student population participates in one or more of our sports, and six of our 13 CIF-sponsored sports are "non-cut," giving all student-athletes an opportunity to participate.
+In 2016-17, all 13 of our CIF Sports were named All Academic CIF with each varsity team’s GPA above a 3.0.

 At all times, the program is complementary and supportive of the Salesian Educational System, which emphasizes the concepts of teaching and serving youth while incorporating the all-important tenants of religion, reason and loving kindness.